 Case in point: A few years ago I went climbing with a friend.
 The crag was about a half-mile hike from the highway.
-Our skinny footpath was the only trail through an overgrown crush of spiny, head-high devil's club and the occasional tree, which filled the ground between two rock faces.
+Our skinny footpath was the only trail through an overgrown crush of spiny, head-high devil's club and the occasional tree, all funneling between two rock faces.

 We did the right thing, or at least my friend did: She dived right into the thicket of devil's club and looked for a tree to hide behind, whereas I turned and ran back up the footpath.
-Moose are faster than humans, of course, but that didn't really matter because I'd only taken a few steps when my foot slipped on a rock.
+Moose are faster than humans, of course, but that didn't really matter because I only got a few steps in before I slipped on a rock.

-I tripped and fell right in front of the moose and, at least from my perspective, everything after that happened in slow motion.
-I spent a long time falling.
+I tripped and fell flat on my face, right in front of the moose.
+Everything after that happened in slow motion: I spent a long time falling.
 I twisted around to see the moose looming over me.
 That's a big moose, I thought.
-And then I froze, because it was the only option I had left at that point.
+And then I froze, because it was the only option I had left.